 Onboarding in Five Dimensions

-The challenge is far more fundamental—a lack of clarity about what onboarding entails.
-Boards can’t address, much less “solve”, a problem they don’t adequately understand.
-When we think of onboarding, we usually have in mind the process through which any new staff member is welcomed into an organization.
+When we talk about onboarding, we usually have in mind the process through which any new staff member is welcomed into an organization.
 But onboarding new leaders is fundamentally different from onboarding other new employees.
 To the extent that there are similarities, they mislead more than they illuminate.
 Better onboarding for nonprofit leaders must starts with a much clearer understanding of the multiple dimensions involved.

 These dimensions are:

 One good reason that the challenge of onboarding leaders is misunderstood is that each onboarding is unique.
 Not every onboarding will require focusing on each of these dimensions.
-The simplest onboardings may involve only the first two.
-The more dimensions that are involved, the more challenging the onboarding, the less likely the Board will be an effectively guide and so the greater the risk that it will not go well.
+The simplest onboardings may involve only Information Acquisition and Relationship Building.
+The more dimensions that are involved, the more challenging the onboarding, the less likely the Board will be an effectively guide and so the greater the risk that—even if the Board does everything it can—the onboarding will not go well.

 Information Acquisition is an essential aspect of every employee’s onboarding, but for the new leader this dimension has three distinguishing components:

 Quantity.
 The new leader will need to be well informed on every aspect of the organization.
-Even in the simplest organization, that can be daunting.
+Even in the simplest organization, this can be daunting.

 Subjectivity.
-So much of the information the new leader will need to absorb will be filtered through the biases and agendas of those who provide it.
+Much of the information the new leader will need to absorb will be filtered through the biases and agendas of those who provide it.
+Of course these filters and biases are not transparent to the new leader.

-A well designed onboarding will pace and prioritize the information acquisition to mitigate the volume challenge, incorporate a wide array of information providers to counteract subjectivity, and encourage testing of information prior to decision-making to guard against idiosyncratic interpretations and avoid the “you don’t know what you don’t know” problem.
-A healthy approach to information acquisition at the outset can help to define the new leader’s management approach and serve as a model for others.
+A well designed onboarding will pace and prioritize the information acquisition to mitigate the volume challenge, incorporate a wide array of information providers to counteract subjectivity, and encourage testing of information prior to decision-making to guard against idiosyncratic interpretations and mitigate risk.

 Relationship Building is also characteristic of every onboarding, with the general purpose of promoting collegiality and social fit.
 Most jobs require interactions with other staff, and initiating those connections during onboarding makes good sense.